 The UK Asian Film Festival offers an eclectic mix of films, stimulating interviews, outstanding masterclasses, workshops, live performances, visual arts exhibitions and an annual short film competition.
 We aim to celebrate, award and reward great films, filmmakers and artists from South Asia.

-The festival provides a unique platform for Asians working in film and media around the world.
+The festival provides a unique platform for South Asians working in film and media around the world.
 Our screenings and events include feature films, documentaries, short films, panel discussions, and educational and community screenings.

 Cinema is a magical place.
 It appeals to all our senses, plugs into other people’s experiences and offers an alternate perspective.
 Watching a film at the cinema is a shared experience where you go on a collective journey with the rest of the audience.
 The tears, laughter, joy, suspense, experienced through a brief window into another world.
 What is more amazing than that?
 Our passion for South Asian arts and cinema remains as resilient and strong as it did when Tongues on Fire began.